 As an artist or creative, there are lots of reasons why you may not document your work and career.
 Sometimes you’re so busy making art that documenting your work just doesn’t happen.
 Perhaps you are motivated to document your work, but given there are only so many hours in a day, it just at the bottom of your priority list.
 Or, you do document your work and career but maybe not routinely or properly.
 Let’s face it, documenting work isn’t as fun as making it.
 But it is just as important to protect your work and document your career.

-When thinking how to document your work and career, many artists would say that the most important thing to document is the work itself.
-Whether it is for marketing and selling your work or applying for grants and commissions, keeping records, high quality images and inventory of your work helps organize, further and sustain your career.
-Rather than having to scour through old emails, bank statements, files, invoices, papers and more, or worse, making things up as you go along you can have a system is place and know where things are when you need them.
+When thinking about how to document your work and career, many artists would say that the most important thing to document is the work itself.
+Whether it is for marketing and selling your work or applying for grants and commissions, keeping records, high-quality images, and an inventory of your work helps organize, further and sustain your career.
+Rather than having to scour through old emails, bank statements, files, invoices, papers, and more, or worse, making things up as you go along you can have a system in place and know where things are when you need them.

 Record keeping and archiving has many benefits.
 You can:

 - Provide images for galleries, curators, buyers, grant proposals, and open calls

 - More easily answer pricing inquiries from potential buyers

 - Show the development of your work throughout your career

 - Update your artist statement, bio, resume, or CV